 Back in 2008 I was facilitating small workshops that I called “Earth Ways” short courses.
 One workshop was called “Connecting with Place”, one was on “Tree Spirit Medicine”, I had a class on “Animal Allies” and a mini workshop called “Listening to Plants”…basic techniques, really, but these classes came from my deep desire for connection, and I may have had two students.
 One of them was me.
 LOL

-It took several years of working closely with my spirit allies before I felt whole again; before my joy returned.
+It took several years of working closely with my spirit allies before I felt whole again.
 I still am very protective of my personal space and my connections because I know how it feels to lose my “Place”, both internally and in the world.

 This Earth Medicine intensive and ultimately the Earth Medicine Training Center was born from the healing work that I did with my ancestral allies, my animal and plant allies and my land spirits.